From Medical Records to Diagnostic Dialogues: A Clinical-Grounded Approach and Dataset for Psychiatric Comorbidity: Final Product: PsyCoTalk Dataset

 \textbf{Evaluation} \quad We conduct two types of human evaluation.
-First, 50 dialogues from PsyCoTalk are rated in a double-blind fashion by five licensed psychiatrists with more than seven years of clinical experience.
+First, 50 dialogues from PsyCoTalk are rated in a double-blind fashion by five licensed psychiatrists with more than seven years of clinical experience (randomly drawn from 3{,}000 dialogues, i.e., 1.67\% of the corpus, with diagnostic and demographic ratios closely matching the full dataset: depression 0.35 vs. 0.38, anxiety 0.32 vs. 0.31, ADHD 0.21 vs. 0.19, bipolar 0.12 vs. 0.12, female 0.53 vs. 0.50; this evaluation scale is comparable to or more rigorous than prior clinician-based mental health LLM studies, which typically assess $\sim$0.15\%--$\sim$2\% of their corpora with 2--5 expert raters~\cite{qi-etal-2025-kokorochat,MDD-5k,gabriel-etal-2024-ai,yang2024mentallama}).
 Each dialogue is evaluated across six dimensions grouped under four criteria: \textit{Professionalism}, \textit{Communication}, \textit{Fluency}, and \textit{Realism}.
 Professionalism assesses whether the doctor successfully elicits all symptoms necessary for diagnosis.
 Communication evaluates (i) the doctor’s proactivity in questioning and (ii) the patient’s responsiveness.
 Fluency measures (i) syntactic and topical coherence and (ii) avoidance of redundancy.
 Realism assesses how closely the dialogue resembles actual psychiatric consultations.
 Second, we perform an AB test using 10 two-turn excerpts sampled from each dataset (PsyCoTalk, D$^4$, MDD-5k, and Real-World Dial).
 The same five psychiatrists are asked to judge whether each excerpt appears real or AI-generated.
 Each excerpt identified as “real” receives one point, and final realism scores are normalized to a 10-point scale.

 \textbf{Objective Comparison}\quad As shown in \autoref{tab:dataset-statistics}, \textbf{PsyCoTalk} excels in scale and structural fidelity.
 It is the only dataset for psychiatric comorbidity, with 3{,}000 dialogues-over twice D$^4$ and close to MDD-5k.
 Each conversation averages \textbf{45.9} turns, nearly double other corpora.
 Utterance lengths are 34.0 characters (doctors) and 43.5 (patients), closest to real clinical conversations (28.3 and 35.8).
 By contrast, MDD-5k deviates most, with overly long utterances that reduce realism.